What is plagiarism?

 - Tracing and duplicating your art by hand to look (nearly) the same as yours

-- Changing the hue/color/saturation of a piece and warp or flip it to make it look differently
+- Changing the hue/color/saturation of a piece and warping or flip it to make it look differently

 This all is considered copyright infringement and plagiarism.
 I’ll be blunt, it sucks when it happens, but there are ways to reduce the chance of your art being plagiarized.